A-Hanson/FinalProjectClusterCafe/README.md

   <p align="center">
     <kbd>
       <br />
-      Cluster Cafe is a Web Application designed to provide a platform for groups
+      Cluster Cafe is a Web Application designed to provide a platform for
       <br />
       <br />
       <br />
-      and organizations in local communities.
+      individuals in local communities.
 Members have the ability to arrange
       <br />
       <br />
       <br />